-For more than 30 years, the N.C.
-Coastal Federation has worked with people to safeguard the coastal rivers, creeks, sounds and beaches of North Carolina.
+For 35 years, the North Carolina Coastal Federation has worked with people to safeguard the coastal rivers, creeks, sounds and beaches of North Carolina.

-Eight grassroots groups concerned with coastal issues formed the nonprofit organization in 1982 under the leadership of the federation’s current executive director, Todd Miller.
-Although the Coastal Area Management Act had been in effect since 1974, the groups identified the need for a clearer vision for long-term coastal management.
+Todd Miller, the federation’s current executive director, formed the nonprofit organization in 1982.
+Although the Coastal Area Management Act had been in effect since 1974, there was a need for a clearer vision for long-term coastal management.

 Since it first cut its teeth on the peat mining issue, the federation has been an extremely active participant in coastal management issues throughout the entire North Carolina coast and elsewhere in the nation.
 Some highlights of our achievements include: